 import pendulum local_tz = pendulum.timezone("Europe/Amsterdam") default_args=dict( start_date=datetime(2016, 1, 1, tzinfo=local_tz), owner='Airflow' ) dag = DAG('my_tz_dag', default_args=default_args) op = DummyOperator(task_id='dummy', dag=dag) print(dag.timezone) # <Timezone [Europe/Amsterdam]>

 Please note that while it is possible to set a start_date and end_date for Tasks always the DAG timezone or global timezone (in that order) will be used to calculate the next execution date.
 Upon first encounter the start date or end date will be converted to UTC using the timezone associated with start_date or end_date, then for calculations this timezone information will be disregarded.

 Airflow returns time zone aware datetimes in templates, but does not convert them to local time so they remain in UTC.
 It is left up to the DAG to handle this.

 import pendulum local_tz = pendulum.timezone("Europe/Amsterdam") local_tz.convert(execution_date)

 In case you set a cron schedule, Airflow assumes you will always want to run at the exact same time.
 It will then ignore day light savings time.
-Thus, if you have a schedule that says run at end of interval every day at 08:00 GMT+1 it will always run end of interval 08:00 GMT+1, regardless if day light savings time is in place.
+Thus, if you have a schedule that says run at the end of interval every day at 08:00 GMT+1 it will always run at the end of interval 08:00 GMT+1, regardless if day light savings time is in place.

 For schedules with time deltas Airflow assumes you always will want to run with the specified interval.
-So if you specify a timedelta(hours=2) you will always want to run to hours later.
+So if you specify a timedelta(hours=2) you will always want to run two hours later.
 In this case day light savings time will be taken into account.